 Solution: Before you tear your carburetor apart, make sure you are getting fuel to the carburetor.
 Once that is confirmed, remove your air filter and spray carburetor cleaner into the air intake.

 Start your mower.
 If you find it dies after running, disassemble your carburetor and clean it.
 Follow the steps in this guide to clean your carburetor.

 Your Bad Boy mower can start and then die when your mower’s engine gets hot.
 Check your engine cooling fins.
 They may be plugged with debris or broken.

-The cooling fan exists to push air around your engine block and cylinder head to keep it cool.
+The fins on the flywheel push air around your engine block and cylinder head to keep it cool.
 Plugged cooling fins can restrict the amount of air circulating around your engine.